ForeignKeyConstraint¶

 ValueError – Raised if the

-lists do not have the same length.
+columnsandreferenced_columnslists do not have the same length.